taniaallen/BlackJackGame/README.md

 The game of Black Jack is one of luck and risk.

-### To accomplish the basic function of the Black Jack game, I will need to consider the following:
+#### To accomplish the basic function of the Black Jack game, the following will be considered:

 - An input field for the user to enter their name
 - A field to demonstrate their balance.
 User will start with $100 by default.